sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/task1/Linear_model/README.md

 ## Usage

 Please note that this model takes as input the path of the data folder and not paths to each individual file.
-A data folder is expected to have the following files: `train_ids.txt`, `dev_ids.txt`, `test_ids.txt`, and `dataset.txt`.
+A data folder is expected to have the following files: `task1_full_text.txt`, `task1_full_label.txt`, and `task1_test_text.txt`.
 Please see the example_dataset directory for an example of the format.

 - More info about the dataset format can be found [here](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task1/data_sample).